Monitors - New UI

 Raise an alert of priority | Choose the priority of the alert that will be raised: • Critical • High • Moderate • Low • Information |

 NOTE The Ransomware monitor will raise an alert as soon as the Agent detects ransomware on a device.
 This is to notify the platform of ransomware; however, the alert will not contain diagnostic information.
 The monitor will then raise another alert with diagnostic information, and the Agent will resolve the first alert.
 You will see two alerts in the legacy UI (where the first alert will be shown as resolved by the Agent), whereas the New UI will only display one alert with diagnostic information.
-Refer to the Timeline card in Single Alert View - New UI.
+Refer to the Timeline card in Single Alert View.

 In some scenarios, it is possible that only one alert is raised (either with or without diagnostic information).